 UC Clermont Student Employment

 Attention UC Clermont Students!
 We are excited to announce we are hiring various Learning Commons positions to work on UC Clermont’s campus!
-You have the opportunity to apply for the following positions: Academic Coaches, Academic Writing Center Tutor, Peer Tutor, Peer Leader, and SI Leader.
-Please use the red buttons below to explore each position more.
+You have the opportunity to apply for the following positions: Academic Coach, Academic Writing Center Tutor, Content Peer Tutor, Learning Assistant (for MATH 1061 only), Learning Community Peer Leader, Learning Community Peer Leader/Content Review Leader (for BIOL 1081 only), Content Review Leader (for BIOL 1081 only), and Supplemental Instruction (SI) Leader (for BIOL 2001C only).
+Click on the red buttons below to explore each position more.

 The Learning Commons will hold interviews during our interview days, listed below.
 After review of your application, you will receive an interview invitation via email if invited for an interview.
 From there, you will be able to schedule a time for one of the days listed below.